selfup/DangerousDenver/README.md

-### This project taught us about FileIO in javascript and using the lodash library!
+### This project/tutorial taught us about FileIO in javascript and using the lodash library!

 It was quite interesting to say the least